oli799/easy-start/README.md

 # Easy start 🏁 (TWT codejam submission)

-Easy start is a simpe assistant to start your projects mutch easier.
+Easy start is a simple assistant to start your projects much easier.

 ## Requriements 🛠